Lady Amherst Pheasants

 Status in the wild: The International Union for the Conservation of Nature (ICUN) lists Lady Amherst’s Pheasants as being of “Least Concern,” which means there are healthy population levels in the wild.

-Status in aviculture: Lady Amherst’s are popular in zoos and avaries around the world because they are gorgeous and easy to keep.
+Status in aviculture: Lady Amherst’s are popular in zoos and aviaries around the world because they are gorgeous and easy to keep.

-Breeding Season: Breeding season begins in May and lasts through the autumn.
+Breeding Season: The breeding season begins in May and lasts through autumn.

 Clutch Size: 6-12 eggs

 Incubation Period: 23-24 days

 Miscellaneous Notes: Lady Amherst’s Pheasants are named after Lady Sarah Pitt Amherst, wife of Count William Pitt Amherst.
 Lady Amherst was the first to bring these beautiful birds to England and so introduce them to the world outside their natural habitat.

 Lady Amherst’s Pheasants can fly but prefer not to.
 They are more comfortable running than flying.

 Males develop their bright plumage at the age of two years but can be fertile during their first year.
 Experts recommend not using them for breeding purposes until they are two years old.